 With every Presidential candidate vying to make an impression and win votes, it’s no surprise that political advertisements abound across the web.

-The most successful ads, though, are ones segmented to specific audiences and connected to personalized post-click experiences that continue the same ad narrative.
+The most successful ads, though, are ones segmented to specific audiences and connected to personalized post-click landing pages that continue the same ad narrative.
 This ensures user expectations are met, and helps candidates establish credibility with voters.
 Let’s see how the Bernie Sanders campaign executes its strategy.

-How Bernie Sanders uses segmented ads & post-click experiences
+How Bernie Sanders uses segmented ads & post-click landing pages

 Example 1: Google paid search to generate donations